 ST. PAUL'S PATTER

 Evensong services are every Friday at 5:30 p.m. in the Lady Chapel.
-Come join us for a quiet service in the Anglican tradition.
-This week we celebrate St. Michael and All Angels.
+Come join us for a quiet service in the Anglican tradition, this week celebrating Sts Simon and Jude.

 This week two Diocesan programs will be held at St. Paul’s.
 On Friday and Saturday, Oct.
 28-29, the Lay Preaching College will be held here.
 Our participants are Deb Shamlin, Douglas Colmery, Maureen Wood and Jon Coventry.
 On Saturday there will also be a Lay Eucharistic Visitor training.

 Our Habitat for Humanity project is finishing the building phase this month.
 You may sign up on-line for workdays at www.InterfaithBuild.HabitatECO.org